rowdenw/rowdenw.github.io/_posts/2021-03-14-Grown-Up-Thinking.md

 	style c fill:#FFFFFF
 </div>

 In this example you can see that the employee's and manager's views are subsets of the coach's view.
-Seeing both the employee's and manager's point of view as subsets makes the coach's view more complex than the view of the employee or manager.
+Seeing both the employee's and manager's point of view as subsets makes the coach's view more complex than the view of either the employee or the manager.

 <div class="mermaid">
 graph LR